A constraint on local definitions of quantum internal energy: General constraint

 In this Section, we have proposed the problem of the existence of an internal energy law (IEL) satisfying simultaneously the (global) requirements of consistency and weak 1-locality, all defined in \S \ref{subsec:formalism:definitions}.
 We then showed that the existence of one such IEL would imply that a certain linear system (Equation \ref{eq:gen_result:system}), with 5 variables more than equations, be \textit{unsolvable} at every configuration representation $X_0\in \int S$.
 We then tested such hypothesis numerically, showing that the system consistently turns out to be solvable, to the best accuracy attainable with standard machine precision, for $5\times 10^{3}$ randomly sampled representations.
 This result further suggests that even an IEL satisfying locally the requirements of consistency and weak 1-locality in any open (and, thus, nonzero-measure) subset of $\mathbb{S}$ must not exist.

-As already pointed in the beginning of this Section, though, we do know of an instance of an IEL satisfying the referred properties ``locally'', under a very particular physical setting, which turns out to represent a zero-measure subset of the configuration space.
-The next Section is devoted this counter-example.
+As already pointed at the beginning of this Section, though, we do know of an instance of an IEL satisfying the referred properties ``locally'', under a very particular physical setting, which turns out to represent a zero-measure subset of the configuration space.
+The next Section is devoted to this counter-example.